w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 <DL><DT>cognitive function test</DT><DD>

-A task that where the user needs to remember, manipulate, or transcribe information.
+A task that requires the user to remember, manipulate, or transcribe information.
 Examples include, but are not limited to:

 memorization, such as remembering a username, password, set of characters, images, or patterns.
 The common identifiers name, e-mail, and phone number are not considered cognitive function tests as they are personal to the user and consistent across **<INS>[Web sites, [non-web documents](#document), and [software](#software)]</INS>**;